-Hi and welcome to a blog mostly about motorcycle touring.
-Motorcycle Paradise started as a simple web page with a few photos when I taught myself HTML around 1995.
-Back then I was just another "jackass on a motorcycle" (thanks Fuzzy Galore) so some of the content ported over to here might sound as dated as the fluro graphics on my old Kawasaki 750.
+Hi and welcome to a blog about motorcycle touring.
+Motorcycle Paradise originally was a simple web page with a few photos and info about local rides which I posted online around 1995.
+Back then I was just another "jackass on a motorcycle" (thanks Fuzzy Galore) so some of the old content ported over might seem as dated as the fluro graphics on my old Kawasaki 750.
 Now I am posting about my rides around the world but you can still find info on the best motorcycle rides in Australia.
 Most photos you see can be enlarged by clicking on them and the orange highlighted text is links to more information.
 Enjoy your riding, IC.

 Sunday, February 18, 2007

 I find my throttle hand gets sore at the end of the day when touring and thought I would give one of these a try.

 I previously tried the Throttle Rocker type devices and they didn't really work for me.
 Despite trying many things they kept slipping on the handle bar grip and didn't allow me to really relax my muscles in my throttle hand properly.

 Update: I tried another brand and it did not slip but was still of limited assistance.

 I purchased this from motorcycle-accessories.com.au for $59.95AUS.
 Installation was very easy, about 10 minutes including reading the instructions.
 Just move mirror/brake clamp to left to make room for Vista clamp.
 Slide rubber ring and lock section over grip, attack to arm and thumb lever and done.
 I then needed to tighten it up the adjuster nut a few turns so it grabs the throttle grip enough to hold it in place when applied.